omarxhanafi/Dentsply/src/customMetadata/GuidanceRenderer.Global_4_Complete_SureSmile_Discovery.md

 &lt;p&gt;&amp;nbsp;&lt;/p&gt;

-&lt;p&gt;The&amp;nbsp;SureSmile&amp;nbsp;Specialist&amp;nbsp;schedules an appointment to start the&amp;nbsp;SureSmile&amp;nbsp;Discovery process with their new&amp;nbsp;customer.
+&lt;p&gt;The&amp;nbsp;&lt;strong&gt;SureSmile&amp;nbsp;Specialist&lt;/strong&gt;&amp;nbsp;schedules an appointment to start the&amp;nbsp;SureSmile&amp;nbsp;Discovery process with their new&amp;nbsp;customer.
 During this appointment, you and the doctor, will define practice goals (aligner and overall), how to target&amp;nbsp;potential aligner candidates, case selection and tracking, set expectations, and setup training calendar.
 Show your&amp;nbsp;new customer you are here as their partner throughout their path to&amp;nbsp;SureSmile&amp;nbsp;Integration.&amp;nbsp;​&lt;/p&gt;

 &lt;p&gt;&amp;nbsp;&lt;/p&gt;